Harshit-Srivastva/calculator/README.md

 # calculator
-This is a simple project of making a calculator in c++
+This is a simple project of making a calculator
 <br>
 Authow - Harshit Srivastava
 <br>